 - Red top + black skirt + heels

-5. What Dopamine Dressing Really Changes Is Not Just What You Wear, but How You Experience Daily Life
+5. Dopamine Dressing Changes More Than What You Wear — It Changes How You Experience Everyday Life

-Once you start experimenting with dopamine dressing, what changes is not just your wardrobe, but your perception of everyday life.
+When someone starts experimenting with dopamine dressing, what shifts is not just their wardrobe, but their entire perception of daily life.

-6. This Summer, Stop Wearing “Security” and Start Wearing “Emotion”
+6. This Summer, Stop Dressing for “Safety” — Start Dressing for “Emotion”